Master of Human Rights and Democratisation (Asia Pacific)

 Up to 20 scholarships are also available for international students from the Asia-Pacific.
 Applications for the International MHRD Scholarship closed on 3 December 2013.

 Call for Applications 2014-2015

-- Applications for the MHRD Scholarship close on 3 December 2013.
+- Applications for study via an International MHRD Scholarship for international students from the Asia-Pacific (applications closed on 3 December 2013).

 For further information visit: http://sydney.edu.au/arts/human_rights_democratisation/student_administration/admission/index.shtml.

 The Institute for Democracy and Human Rights, a major new venture at the University of Sydney that aims to develop pioneering research...